edwardmiller123/planted-pro/README.md

 # Review notes
 	- case:
 		- remeber to remove supports for the screw holes in the lid
+		- moisture sensor right screw hole should be 1mm closer to all
+		- put platform under moisture sensor at height of hole

 # Parts List
 - Main board: